'Hamilton' creator: New song a 'love letter to Puerto Rico'

 (CNN)"Hamilton" creator Lin-Manuel Miranda and his father, Luis Miranda, made a passionate plea for help for the hurricane-ravaged island of Puerto Rico.

-They emphasized seriousness of the crisis, with many people lacking power, food and fuel more than a week after Hurricane Maria made landfall.
+They emphasized the seriousness of the crisis, with many people lacking power, food and fuel more than a week after Hurricane Maria made landfall.

-"Puerto Ricans, that's 3.5 million American citizens, just like Texas just like Florida," said the younger Miranda whose parents moved to New York from Puerto Rico.
+"Puerto Ricans, that's 3.5 million American citizens, just like Texas, just like Florida," said the younger Miranda whose parents moved to New York from Puerto Rico.

 "I know there's a tendency for fatigue because we've just been through two hurricanes.
 And we can't be fatigued when it comes to our fellow Americans," he said.